 Looking beyond the UK, the internet has the potential to make a dramatic difference to the lives of those living in poorer countries.
 Facebook is building a satellite to bring the internet to remote parts of Africa, as part of the Internet.org project, bringing education and ecommerce opportunities.

-On a more personal level, we’re using the internet more and more.
-Ofcom says data consumption has doubled since 2012, with the average household using 58GB of data over broadband per month.
-And this is going to increase in the future, as we put more demands on our home broadband, so fast broadband like BT Infinity will be essential.
+On a more personal level, we’re using the internet more and more, the average residential connection uses 190GB a month of data according to Ofcom.
+And this is going to increase in the future, as we put more demands on our home broadband, so fast broadband like Superfast Fibre will be essential.

 Clever – and connected – gadgets